 Why are older homes harder to insure?

 As a general rule, older homes present a higher risk to insurance companies.
-There are several reasons why.
+Here's why:

-What to keep in mind when insuring an older home
+What to keep in mind when getting home insurance for an older home

 Insurance is often one of the last things you think about when buying a home.
 But if you're about to sign the contract to purchase an older home, remember that there are several factors that can affect your home insurance.